rgylling/angular-rails-to-do-app/README.md

 ## Installation

-Clone this repository, run `bundle install` to install the necessary gems, then run `rails s` to start your server.
+Clone this repository, run `bundle install` to install the necessary gems, `rake db:migrate` then run `rails s` to start your server.
 `

 ## Usage